 North Carolina is located in the southeastern region of the United States and is known for its diverse climate, which is conducive to growing a wide variety of fruits.
 With spring in full swing and summer right around the corner, several fruits are currently in season in North Carolina.
-In this blog, we will explore some of the popular fruits that are available and in season at the NC State Farmers Market during this time.

 - Cherries – Cherries are in season in North Carolina from late May through June.
 While not as widely grown in the state as strawberries or blueberries, cherry orchards can be found in the western part of the state.
 The climate and soil conditions in this region are well-suited for growing sweet and juicy cherries.
 When selecting cherries, look for firm, plump fruit with a deep, rich color and bright green stems for freshness.

 - Loquats – Loquats have a unique flavor that is often described as a combination of apricot, peach, and citrus – and they resemble a combination of each of these fruits as well!
 Loquats are small, yellow-orange fruits that can be found around the coastal regions of North Carolina.
 If you’re interested in trying loquats, look for them at your local farmers’ market in March.

 What Fruit is in Season Now: Summer Edition